fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 end
 ```

-It's also worth noting that we can use `unless` and `until` in Ruby instead of `if not` and `while not` in Python.
-Method names can also include the '?' character, further improving readability.
+Ruby also supports `unless` and `until` (the logical opposites of `if` and `while`), and allows '?' to appear in method names.
+The net result is that selection and iteration code can be very clear and readable in Ruby.
 Compare this Python snippet:

 ``` python
 while not buffer.is_full():
     # Add data to buffer.
 ```

-With this Ruby one:
+To this Ruby one:

 ``` ruby
 until buffer.full?